thomasabishop/eolas/zk/Electrons.md

 In contrast **insulators** are atoms that stabilize themselves by absorbing valence electrons from other atoms to fill their valence shells, eliminating the free electrons.

+> The propensity for the electrons within a conductor to move about and jump
+> between atoms, swapping charge, is not something that is only activated when a
+> voltage is applied.
+In fact, the electrons are always doing this, even in a
+> piece of inert copper.
+The difference is they are doing it randomly and in all
+> kinds of directions.
+It is only when a voltage is applied that the motion and
+> exchange of electrons is forced in one consistent direction.

 ### Semiconductors